Customer Focus and UX: Introduction and Project (Online)

 “Each strategy has its own benefits; there is no right or wrong conflict management style,” says Dr. Barbara Benoliel, a certified professional mediator and mitigation specialist and faculty member for the PhD in Human and Social Services program at Walden University.
 “Understanding how you instinctively respond to conflicts as well as having increased awareness of other management styles may help how you typically approach specific situations and lead to efficient and effective conflict resolution.”

 - Collaborating Style: A combination of being assertive and cooperative, those who collaborate attempt to work with others to identify a solution that fully satisfies everyone’s concerns.
-In this style, which is the opposite of avoiding, both sides can get what they want, and negative feelings are minimized.
+In this style, which is the opposite of avoiding, both sides can get what they want, and negative feelings are minimised.
 “Collaborating works best when the long-term relationship and outcome are important—for example, planning for integrating two departments into one, where you want the best of both in the newly formed department,” Dr. Benoliel says.

 - Competing Style: Those who compete are assertive and uncooperative and willing to pursue one’s own concerns at another person’s expense.
 Dr. Benoliel explains using this style works when you don’t care about the relationship, but the outcome is important, such as when competing with another company for a new client.
 But she cautions, “Don’t use competing inside your organization; it doesn’t build relationships.”